-Full due diligence activity will be undertaken with all partners and sub-contractors every three years.
+Full due diligence activity will be undertaken with all new partners and sub-contractors.

-In interim years sub-contractors will be required to complete a Business Environmental Questionnaire.
+Existing partners and sub-contractors will be required to complete a Business Environment Questionnaire annually.

 Performance Review

 Performance monitoring and review will take place in line with our Monitoring Framework and External Provision procedure, please refer to this document for full details.